-Adopting the ideas of the refitted cross-validation of Fan, Guo and Hao (2011) and the wild bootstrap of Feng, He and Hu (2011), we propose a refitted wild bootstrap method to estimate the asymptotic variance-covariance matrix of $\hat{\beta}$ .
+Adopting the ideas of the refitted cross-validation of Fan et al. (2011) and the wild bootstrap of Feng et al. (2011), we propose a refitted wild bootstrap method to estimate the asymptotic variance-covariance matrix of $\hat{\beta}$.
 This resampling method accounts for heterogeneous errors and can bypass the estimation of different densities of errors at zero.
-Unlike the method of Wang, Keilegom and Maidman (2018), which only considered a fixed number of covariates, the proposed refitted wild bootstrap method can deal with highdimensional confounding covariates with divergent dimension q.
+Unlike the method of Wang et al. (2018), which only considered a fixed number of covariates, the proposed refitted wild bootstrap method can deal with high-dimensional confounding covariates with divergent dimension q.